nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    2. Re-launch the app<br>
       Expected: The most recent window size and location is retained.

-### Local GUI testing

-The available gradle tasks are: guiTests, nonGuiTests, allTests.

-- guiTests: all tests under `systemtests` package
-- nonGuiTests: all tests under `spleetwaise.address`, `spleetwaise.common`, `spleetwaise.transaction` packages
-- allTests: guiTests and nonGuiTests, nonGuiTests will be run before guiTests

-As an example, you can run `gradle nonGuiTests` in the gradle terminal for all tests excluding GUI related tests.
-You can navigate the gradle terminal by clicking on elephant icon _(Gradle)_ > terminal icon _(Execute Gradle tasks)_.

 ### Adding a person

 1. Adding a person while all persons are being shown